 The Safari web browser on your iPhone always keeps a log of all the web pages that you visit.
-Though it is true that this feature is really helpful at times when you need to revisit a particular website, you should also know how to clear this information for privacy purposes.
+Though this feature is indeed really helpful at times when you need to revisit a particular website, you should also know how to clear this information for privacy purposes.

 You can clear up all your browsing information from the Safari browser in two ways.
 One method is doing so directly using the Safari app itself and the other from the Settings app on your iPhone.